 - Music compact discs, scores and recordings in current formats

-- Videos and films in stand DVD format
+- Videos and films in standard DVD format

 - Damaged or heavily underlined books